-A traffic management plan5 (TMP) details how the risks associated with plant, pedestrians and vehicle traffic are being managed at site and should form part of the ROVOA PHMP.
-Mine operators should incorporate the traffic management operational controls identified in layers 2 and 3 of the layered defence approach into a traffic management plan.
-Key elements typically include:
+A TMP6 details how the risks associated with plant, pedestrians and vehicle traffic are being managed at site and should form part of the ROVOA PHMP.
+Mine operators should incorporate the traffic management operational controls identified in Layers 2 and 3 of the layered defence approach into a TMP.
+Key elements should typically include:

-- Traffic routes and flow: Clearly defined routes and traffic flow patterns, including designated areas for heavy vehicles, light vehicles, and pedestrians - Access points and parking areas: Designate specific access points and parking areas for different types of vehicles and personnel - Traffic control areas: Identify areas where traffic control measures are necessary, such as intersections, loading areas, and haul roads - Road design and maintenance: Ensure roads are designed and maintained to accommodate the types and volumes of traffic, with adequate visibility, gradients, and surface conditions - Communication protocols: Establish clear communication procedures for operators, including radio protocols, visual signals, and emergency procedures - Speed limits and enforcement: Implement appropriate speed limits and enforce them through signage, monitoring, and training - Emergency procedures: Outline procedures for responding to traffic-related incidents, including accidents, breakdowns, and emergencies - Training and inductions: Provide comprehensive training and inductions to all personnel on traffic management procedures and safety protocols - Monitoring and review: Regularly monitor the effectiveness of the TMP and conduct periodic reviews to identify areas for improvement
+- Traffic routes and flow: Clearly defined routes and traffic flow patterns, including designated areas for heavy vehicles, light vehicles, and pedestrians - Access points and parking areas: Designate specific access points and parking areas for different types of vehicles and personnel - Traffic control areas: Identify areas where traffic control measures are necessary, such as intersections, loading areas, and haul roads

-5 Definition from Resources Safety and Health Queensland Guidance Note QGN 27 Collision prevention (2024)
+6 Definition from Resources Safety and Health Queensland Guidance Note QGN 27 Collision prevention (2024)